polimi-ispl/viola/README.md

 ## 📖 About VIOLA

 VIOLA simplifies the creation of Virtual Analog audio plug-ins, exploiting the modularity and efficiency of WDFs.
-Users just have to draw a circuit in LTspice and that's it: VIOLA will generate the audio plug-in making use of the MATLAB Audio Toolbox for the automatic desing of the graphic user interface and the conversion of code to C++.
+Users just have to draw a circuit in LTspice and that's it: VIOLA will generate the audio plug-in making use of the MATLAB Audio Toolbox for the automatic design of the graphic user interface and the conversion of code to C++.

 ### Features